Author: Sheri Denkensohn-Trott

 When I was fully awake and the nurse felt that my vitals were fine, she called my attendant who came to help me get dressed.
 On with my sweatpants and sweatshirt, as you do not dress up for the occasion.
 Plain as possible.
 No jewelry, no bra, no deodorant, or powder.
 I know the drill.

 I was not able to eat or drink after midnight, so by 4:30 PM I was having visions of coffee.
 Luckily there was a coffee shop in the hospital, and I was able to grab a cup before they closed.
 And it was heavenly!
-I got home, had some scrambled eggs and pancakes (a backwards day of breakfast for dinner), and went to bed to watch TV and relax.
+I got home, had some scrambled eggs and pancakes (a

 The next morning, the “beautiful” bag from the hospital with my belongings was hanging on my closet door.
 I asked my attendant to go through and get rid of the bag because after multiple hospital stays, I hate having bags like that around.
 She took out a pair of underwear that looked like boxers.
 I asked her why I had them.
 She answered, “You wore a pair home.”
 Seriously?
 They are boxers.
 I guess the hospital thinks they are unisex.